JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 println(x == 2L) // true
 ```

-To return a floating-point type, explicitly convert one of the arguments to a floating point type.
+To return a floating-point type, explicitly convert one of the arguments to a floating-point type.

 ```kotlin
 val x = 5 / 2.toDouble()